What is the closing date for applications?

 How long is the programme?

-The development programme lasts for one year, but you will be employed on a permanent contract.
+The development programme lasts for two years, but you will be employed on a permanent contract.

 What training and development opportunities are available to me during the programme?